 Treatment for rheumatic fever often combines the following 3 things:

 Treatment for strep.
 The first step is to treat the strep infection with antibiotics.
 This is done even if a throat culture is negative.
-Your child may need to take monthly doses of antibiotics.
-This is to help prevent other problems.
+Your child may need to take monthly doses of antibiotics to prevent future strep infections.
+This is to help prevent the rheumatic fever from recurring and further damaging the body.

 Anti-inflammatory medicines.
 Your child may take medicines to help decrease the swelling that occurs in the heart muscle.
 These medicines also help ease joint pain.